arvidn/libtorrent/docs/troubleshooting.rst

   :backlinks: none

 The following troubleshooting chart may help in finding out why torrents fail to download.
-It is not complete, please submit suggestions via mail to arvid@libtorrent.org or to the `mailing list`_.
+It is not complete, please submit suggestions via pull requests at https://github.com/arvidn/libtorrent or to the `mailing list`_.
 Ideally in the form of patches against ``docs/troubleshooting.dot``.

 .. _`mailing list`: http://lists.sourceforge.net/lists/listinfo/libtorrent-discuss